 For I found the enemy within

-I will fight you along my oncologist
+I will fight you along with my oncologist

 till you breathe your last